How Do DISC Styles Vary by Country?

-Those of us who are familiar with DISC theory have often pondered the answer to this question- what does DISC look like in other countries?
+Those of us who are familiar with DISC theory have often pondered the answer to this question.
+What does DISC look like in other countries?
 Do groups of people in China or Poland have the same ratios of each of the DISC styles as they do in the United States?
-Do most of the people who are in my occupation in other countries have a similar personality to me?
+Do most of the people who are in my occupation in other countries have a similar personality to mine?

-What we found was that, much like in the United States, people’s personalities were different at home from work.
+PeopleKeys found that, much like in the United States, people’s personalities in other countries were different at home from work.
 This was, of course, unsurprising.
-Part of what makes DISC so fascinating and reliable is that it takes environment into account.
-And it only makes sense that people would exhibit different traits in professional environments.
+Part of what makes DISC so fascinating and reliable is that it takes the environment into account.
+And it only makes sense that people would exhibit different traits in professional environments vs personal environments.

 One of the things that we were interested in determining was whether or not people in leadership positions across the globe had similar personality styles.

-We found that there were slight increases in the Dominant, or “D”, style that can be seen when the environments change from being more relational and instructional to more “traditional” workplace environments.
-(Traditional in this sense is used to indicate an environment in which there is a workplace hierarchy with management on top and subordinates.)
-This slight rise in percentage of D style personalities continues to increase as the environment progresses from the home/family environment toward more traditional and professional workplace environments.
-Volunteer positions, coaches and trainers, and business people in general each showed increasing percentages of D style personalities.
+We found that there were slight increases in the Dominant or “D” style that can be seen when the environments change from being more relational and instructional to more “traditional” workplace environments.
+(Traditional in this sense is used to indicate an environment in which there is a workplace hierarchy with management at the top and subordinates.)
+This slight rise in the percentage of "D" style personalities continues to increase as the environment progresses from the home/family environment toward more traditional and professional workplace environments.
+Volunteer positions, coaches and trainers, and business people, in general, each showed increasing percentages of "D" style personalities.